simokitkat/Order-summary-component/README.md

-# Order-summary-component
-HTML &amp; CSS
+# This is a HTML & CSS responsive design!